ntblab/neuropipe-support/doc/tutorial/tutorial.rst

    ~/ppa-hunt/subjects/0608101_conatt02

 Click "Select 4D data" and select the file *data/nifti/localizer01.nii.gz*.
 Set "Output directory" to *analysis/firstlevel/localizer_hrf*.
 FEAT should have detected "Total volumes" as 244, but it may have mis-detected "TR (s)" as 3.0; if so, change that to 1.5.
-Because *protocol.txt* indicated there were 6s of disdaqs, and TR length is 1.5s, set "Delete volumes" to 4.
+Because *protocol.txt* indicated there were 6s of disdaqs (volumes of data at the start of the run that are discarded because the scanner needs a few seconds to settle down), and TR length is 1.5s, set "Delete volumes" to 4.
 Set "High pass filter cutoff (s)" to 128.

 .. image:: http://github.com/mason-work/neuropipe/raw/master/doc/tutorial/feat-data.png